 Cates Hill Village is within walking distance of many amenities or services (the location of each amenity/service below is shown on the map above).

 1Rivendell Heights.
 A collection of 12 single-family lots.
-The first five lots (Phase 1A) on Rivendell Drive are now available for sale.
+The first five lots (Phase 1) on Rivendell Drive are sold.
 The next seven lots (Phase 2) will be available for presale in the fall of 2020.
 All of these homes boast magnificent views of Mount Gardner, Killarney Lake, Gambier Island and the Sunshine Coast.

 3Shops, cafes/restaurants, services in Snug Cove along Bowen Island Trunk Road.
 Marinas.
 Public library.
 General Store sells groceries, vegetables/fruit, household items, and liquor.
 ATM.
 Courier service.
 Notary Public.